15 October 2024

 For years, Palestinian and non-Palestinian advocates and legal experts have argued that Israel’s occupation of the Palestinian Territories (OPT), which includes the Gaza Strip, the West Bank, and East Jerusalem, is illegal.
 On 19 July 2024, the International Court of Justice (ICJ) issued an Advisory Opinion (AdvOp) effectively concurring in that assessment and calling upon the UN and third States to address and rectify Israel’s illegal activities in the OPT, including its unlawful presence in the territory.
 On 13 September 2024, the UN General Assembly (GA) passed a Resolution (124 in favor, 14 against, and 43 abstentions) demanding that Israel comply with the advisory opinion and, among other things, that it “end without delay its unlawful presence” in the OPT within 12 months of the resolution’s adoption.
 Israel voted against the resolution, has described it as “diplomatic terrorism,” and is highly unlikely to comply with it or the AdvOp itself.

 The GA has other tools for discharging its obligations under the AdvOp, including unseating the Israeli government from the GA through the Assembly’s authority to review the credentials of State delegations.
 A similar measure was taken against apartheid South Africa in 1974 and lasted until the end of apartheid in 1994.
-This post canvases some of the most salient arguments raised against that and other efforts to use the credentialing process to substantively evaluate whether a State delegation should be seated or unseated in the GA—arguments that will certainly be leveled against any effort to unseat Israel’s government.
+This post canvases some of the most salient arguments raised against that and other efforts to use the credentialing process to substantively evaluate whether a State delegation should be seated or unseated from the GA—arguments that will certainly be leveled against any effort to unseat Israel’s government.
 In addressing those concerns, this post also demonstrates how the AdvOp provides a particularly strong legal basis—grounded primarily in the right to self-determination—to unseat Israel’s government from the General Assembly until it complies with the ICJ’s advisory opinion.

 Under its Rules and Procedures, the GA is empowered to inspect the credentials of its State delegations.
 Pursuant to Rule 28, the Assembly’s Credentials Committee, which consists of nine Member States, “shall examine the credentials of representatives and report without delay.”
 Once it has decided whether to approve a delegation’s credentials, the committee passes its recommendation onto the GA for a vote.
 Under Rule 29, members of the GA can also directly challenge the credentials of a delegation, a move that then obliges the Credentials Committee to issue a report on the matter to the GA.
 Once that report is issued, the GA formally votes on whether to seat the delegation, taking the report into consideration.1)